Pax Dollar Trading 0.1% Higher Over Last Week (USDP)

-Pax Dollar (CURRENCY:USDP) traded 0% higher against the dollar during the twenty-four hour period ending at 17:00 PM Eastern on November 22nd.
-Pax Dollar has a total market cap of $945.69 million and approximately $14.97 million worth of Pax Dollar was traded on exchanges in the last 24 hours.
-In the last week, Pax Dollar has traded up 0.1% against the dollar.
-One Pax Dollar coin can currently be purchased for approximately $1.00 or 0.00001644 BTC on major exchanges.
+Pax Dollar (CURRENCY:USDP) traded 0% higher against the U.S. dollar during the 24-hour period ending at 16:00 PM Eastern on November 23rd.
+Pax Dollar has a total market capitalization of $945.52 million and approximately $13.63 million worth of Pax Dollar was traded on exchanges in the last 24 hours.
+In the last seven days, Pax Dollar has traded up 0.1% against the U.S. dollar.
+One Pax Dollar coin can now be purchased for approximately $1.00 or 0.00001734 BTC on exchanges.

 - HoryouToken (HYT) traded up 1.1% against the dollar and now trades at $0.0052 or 0.00000013 BTC.